 - MDMA addiction is treatable, and if you suspect addiction in yourself or a loved one, treating it early may help an addiction from becoming severe or life-threatening

-If you or a loved one is struggling to stop using MDMA, consider calling The Recovery Village Palm Beach.
+If you or a loved one is struggling to stop using MDMA, consider calling The Recovery Village Palm Beach at Baptist Health.
 Treatment is possible and has helped many people live a healthier and happier life.

 Figurasin, Rick, and Nicole J Maguire.
 “3,4-Methylenedioxy-Methamphetamine (MDMA, Ecstasy, Molly) Toxicity.”
 2019.
 Accessed Aug 14, 2019.